Background pattern

 Children and adolescents

-Other medications and Hyrimoz
+Other medicines and Hyrimoz

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if your child is taking, has recently taken, or might take any other medicines.

 Pregnancy and breastfeeding

-• Hyrimoz should only be used during pregnancy if necessary.
+• Hyrimoz should be used during pregnancy only if necessary.

 • Hyrimoz can be used during breastfeeding.

-Driving and operating machinery
+Driving and using machines

 Hyrimoz contains sodium